almorcrette/student-directory/README.md

 - `directory.rb`: primary run file
 - `typos.rb`: corrected example script, one of the exercises of the tutorial.
 Will run a version of the student directory
-- `.gitignore`: includes default reference to default csv `students.csv` to which the directory is saves.
-Not to be included in commits
+- `.gitignore`: includes reference to default csv `students.csv` to which the directory is saved, so that it is not included in commits